 Now, for example, when you read a book and don’t understand a word, many times you skip it.
 Then you might hear it a few times in movies.
 There might come a time when you ask someone what it means, or you hear or read the definition for it somewhere.
 Then you start noticing it much more commonly, in places where it might have always been but you were unaware of its presence.

-Likewise, my theory is that the brain’s sections can process so many things that you are not able to understand, or to grasp entirely, but as you become aware of how to understand that information, then you begin to actually use it more thoroughly and exploit that new ability.
+Likewise, my theory is that the brain’s sections can process so many things that you are not able to understand, or to grasp entirely, but as you become aware of how to understand that information, you begin to use it more thoroughly and exploit that new ability.
+In other words, as your knowledge increases, and as you continuously practice and learn new things, the easier you will retain new knowledge, your grasp on concepts will be greater, and you will be able to progress even faster.

 An example of this would be painting.
 You may have seen many pieces of art, and your brain processes how the shadows and mixtures of colours look like.
 Then you see a painter actually perform the job.
 You might then try painting yourself and you are not successful at it the first few times.
 Your friend, Jack, has not been to many art galleries, nor has he seen a painter do his job, but the first time he grabs a brush he seems naturally talented.